topobyte/AVL-tree/README.md

 provides a SortedSet but does not expose a **get(index)** method.
 I think such a function makes perfect sense for a sorted set, which is why this tree implementation provides it.

+SortedSet and List views on the tree are provided with the asSet() and asList() methods.

 ## Sorted tree

 A generic tree with any number of children.